Guides Menu

 • regulating changing climate

-While ecosystems cannot always be restored to their original function, ecosystem restoration helps degraded environments recover to the extent that they can sustain more natural functions and processes.
+While ecosystems cannot always be restored to their original function, ecosystem restoration helps degraded environments recover to the extent that they can sustain more natural functions and processes that can support nature-based services to society.

 Why ecosystem restoration?

-Ecosystem services provide us with benefits that are vital for human survival and well-being.
-As mentioned above, these services include cleaning our water and air, providing food and medicinal resources, and providing habitats for many organisms, including plant and animal species.
-Notably, ecosystems such as peatlands also play a significant role in carbon storage and sequestration, making them a key resource in attempts to slow down the impacts of climate change.
-Healthy ecosystems are generally more resilient to the impacts of climate change, which means they have the ability to cope with, and bounce back from natural events such as volcanic eruptions, landslides, hurricanes, wildfires.
+Nature’s contribution to people provides benefits that are vital for human survival and well-being.
+As mentioned above, these contributions and services include cleaning our water and air, providing food and medicinal resources, and providing habitats for many organisms, including plant and animal species.
+Ecosystems such as forests, estuaries, peatlands and grasslands play a significant role in carbon storage and sequestration, making them a key resource in attempts to fix carbon and slow down the impacts of climate change.
+Healthy ecosystems are generally more resilient to the impacts of climate change, which means they have the ability to cope with and bounce back from natural extreme events such as volcanic eruptions, landslides, hurricanes, and wildfires.
 However, growing populations and subsequent demands for natural resources have exacerbated the loss of biodiversity in our global ecosystems, which makes them more vulnerable to the impact of climate change.
 Similarly, urbanization and the associated urban land expansion has a significant impact on biodiversity.
-Having an understanding of species’ habitat loss is critical for informed urban planning to safeguard biodiversity.
+Having an understanding of species’ habitat loss is critical for informed urban planning to safeguard biodiversity and people.

 What are nature-based solutions?